 Besides the forces above, there are other factors to consider as you develop a brand strategy.
-These features work together to create the brand that people see and experience.
+These features work together to create the brand people see and experience.

 Position describes how people perceive your business in the marketplace.
 Some examples of business positions are: